web2solutions/dhx/README.md

 ### LICENSE AND COPYRIGHT

-  Copyright 2015 José Eduardo Perotta de Almeida.
+  Copyright 2015 José Eduardo Perotta de Almeida. eduardo at web2solutions.com.br

+- AGPL for personal use.
-AGPL - contact the author for commercial usage
+- Commercial && Enterpsise - contact the author for commercial usage

 ### BUGS AND LIMITATIONS